RoundServices/gluu-terraform-provider/docs/index.md

 by suggested roles to assign.
 This is not an exhaustive list, and there is often more than one way to assign a particular set of permissions.

-- Managing the entire Gluu instance: Assign the `admin` role to a user or service account within the `master` realm.
+- Managing the entire Gluu instance: Assign the `admin` role to a user or service account.
-- Managing the entire `foo` realm: Assign the `realm-admin` client role from the `realm-management` client to a user or service account within the `foo` realm.
-- Managing clients for all realms within the entire Gluu instance: Assign the `create-client` client role from each of the realm clients to a user or service account within the `master` realm.
-For example, given a Gluu instance with realms `master`, `foo`, and `bar`, assign the `create-client` client role from the clients `master-realm`, `foo-realm`, and `bar-realm`.

 ## Example Usage (client credentials grant)